 Our faculty utilize state-of-the-art testing laboratories, research facilities, and genomics resources to train students to work with patients and clients in a wide range of settings and from multicultural backgrounds.
 The curriculum provides a balance of cutting-edge genomics technology with strong psychosocial counseling techniques and research training.
 We emphasize critical thinking skills that will be increasingly needed as genetics and genomics is translated into new professional settings.
 All aspects of the training are tailored so that content is clinically applicable from the start.

-- promote the field of genetic counseling through clinical care, teaching, research, advocacy, and leadership
+- Professional Development, Collaboration, and Service: Graduates of the SUGCP will develop proficiency in inter- and intra-disciplinary teamwork, reflective practice, goal-setting, and professional ethics, and they will promote the field of genetic counseling through clinical care, teaching, research, advocacy, and mentorship.

 To receive a Master of Science degree in Human Genetics and Genetic Counseling from Stanford University, students must successfully complete the following: